evansianipar06/evansianipar06/README.md

 ### Hi there, I'm Evan Sianipar  👋

 - 🔭 I really like learning new things related to technology.
-- 🌱 I currently focus on Fullstack Developer, SQA Engineer, and UI / UX.
+- 🌱 I currently focus on Software Developer, SQA Engineer, and UI / UX.
 - 👯 I’m looking to collaborate with people who are able to work in teams.
 - ⚡ Fun fact: I love listening to music and playing the piano